 Creating a Custom Python Environment (ipykernel)

-Open a terminal tab in your JupyterLab, and create your custom environment in Conda.
+Open a terminal tab in your JupyterLab, and create your custom environment in Conda or Mamba.
 Be mindful of where you put the environment, as your default home directory may not have enough space to accommodate all the packages you want to install.
 The following is a suggested example, which is similar to that of creating a custom Conda environment on the Python examples page.

 Note